lieene/unity-tools-vscode/README.md

 This extenstion is aim to speed up unity development.

-For now it just has add new file function with asmdef file parsing and template editing
+For now it has two features:

+- add new file function with asmdef file parsing and template editing
+- unity project version managing (git auto tag and pushing)

 ## Features